whg-training/statistics-course/Genes/practicals/Genes across species/How_much_of_the_genome_is_in_genes.md

 ## Conclusions

-Two really striking things jump out from this.
-In many eukaryotic organisms, hardly any of the genome is actually coding for protein.
+Two really striking things jump out from this to me.
+First, in many eukaryotic organisms, hardly any of the genome is actually coding for protein.
 What is the rest doing?
 Some of it is in [pseudogenes or encodes non-protein-coding RNAs](Counting_genes_1.md).
 Quite a lot actually is functional [as described in the ENCODE paper](https://doi.org/10.1038/nature11247) (at least in the sense that